adamelgbouri/options-and-commodity-derivatives-analytics-platform/README.md

 | **Typical user** | Curve trader, risk manager | Options desk, structurer, margin hedger |

 CFCAP analyses the shape, structure and dynamics of the forward curve.
-OCDAP takes that curve and prices the derivatives written on it.
+CODAP takes that curve and prices the derivatives written on it.

 ---